metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ### HTTPS Download

-The toolkit is able to download and extract the database, as long as the file ending equals to the one specified in the corresponding tool section (.zip. tar.gz)
+The toolkit is able to download and extract the database, as long as the file ending equals the one specified in the corresponding tool section (.zip, tar.gz)
 This setting is available in standard and slurm mode.